laithsakka/Grafter/README.md

 1000,-1,-1,-1,0.52,0.76
 10000,-1,-1,-1,0.52,0.76
 ```
-It will consider trees up to size m, where m is binary input; number of
+It will consider trees up to size m, where m is the binary input; number of
 functions for AST, and number of pages for RenderTree.
 As mentioned earlier, this will only include normalized runtime and normalized
 node visits when executed on the VM.